 7.30pm; Richmond Library DL10 4AE; tickets £10 including a copy of the book; BOOKING ESSENTIAL AS NUMBERS RESTRICTED; refreshments available; bookstall; disabled access.

 Sixty seconds after she wakes from a coma, Maggie's world is torn apart.
 The police tell her that her daughter Elspeth is dead and that she drowned when the car Maggie had been driving plunged into the river.
 Maggie remembers nothing and when she begs to see her husband Sean, the police tell her that he has disappeared.
 He was last seen on the day of her daughter's funeral.

 What really happened that day at the river?

 Read the book, meet Nuala, who teaches Creative Writing at York St John University, and discuss what happened...

-SPONSORS: include CRACCL (Catterick, Richmond & Colburn Community Library)
+SPONSOR: CRACCL (Catterick, Richmond & Colburn Community Libraries)